arbind/web-craft-yelp-service/README.md

 biz: (yelpId, sessionId, callback)=>
   # Returns a Yelp biz (from the session cache if possible)
   #
-  # yelpID:
+  # yelpId:
   #  id of the biz to fetch
   #
   # sessionId:
   #  session token used to identify a  cache
   #
   #  callback:
-  #    The result is returned with a call to callback(err, biz)
+  #    result is returned by calling callback(err, biz)

 bizList: (yelpIdList, sessionId, callback)=>
   # Returns a biz array (from the session cache where possible)
   #
   # yelpIdList
-  #   is array of yelp ids to fetch
+  #   array of yelp ids to fetch
   #
   # sessionId:
   #  session token used to identify a  cache
   #
   #  callback:
-  #    The results are returned with a call to callback(err, bizArray)
+  #    results are returned by calling callback(err, bizArray)

 bizById: (yelpId, callback)=>
   # Returns a Yelp biz from the Yelp API (doesn't check the cache at all)